Kari-VM/Celestial_bodies_database/README.md

 - Set a SERIAL PRIMARY KEY and FOREIGN KEY

-- Reference two tables using a FOREIGN KEY
+- Reference tables using a FOREIGN KEY

 - Insert VALUES into the columns of the table